 Anthropology/Social Studies, BA

-Anthropology explores what it means to be human.
-Anthropology is the scientific study of humankind in all the cultures of the world, past and present.
-This study includes humankind’s physical development and creation of diverse lifestyles.
-The cross-cultural approach of Anthropology provides a framework for understanding all the diverse facets of what it means to be human.
+Anthropology explores what it means to be human and encompass the scientific study of diversity as well as similarities of all cultures of the world, past as well as present.
+Its scope includes human physical development, adaptation to vastly different environments, and creative expressions of meaning and belonging.
+The cross-cultural approach of Anthropology provides an inclusive and holistic framework for understanding all facets of humanity.

 Why Should I Consider this Major?

 Do you find human diversity and various cultures fascinating?
 Do you like to approach subjects from multiple perspectives?
 Do you prefer a holistic style of learning?
 Do you want to know why as well as how?
 Are you fascinated by human diversity?
 Are you enthusiastic, intelligent, and open-minded?
 If so, you may wish to consider a major in Anthropology.
 Students earning a degree in Anthropology will be able to apply their learning to a variety of jobs locally and internationally in the global economy of today’s world.